MICodeProjects/robosite/README.md

 - **models/**: Contains SQLAlchemy models representing database tables and their relationships.
 Each model implements data access methods and business logic for its respective entity.

 - **templates/**: Jinja2 templates for rendering HTML pages.
-Uses a base template pattern with shared components for consistent layout and navigation.
+Uses a base template pattern with shared template sections for consistent layout and navigation.

 - **static/**: Houses static assets like CSS files, JavaScript, and images.